Imbros: Ottoman era (1455-1466, 1470-1912)

 Only in 1864 with the promulgation of the new Vilâyet Law was the administrative status of the island in regard to the central government defined.
 Two administrative districts were formed—the Kazâ/Jurisdiction of İmroz and Bozcaada of the Sanjak/District of Lemnos, a subdivision of the larger province of Eyalet/Administrative Division of the Islands of the Aegean Sea.
 Prominent Ottoman politician, Ismail Qemal Bej Vlora, who spent about a year during the mid-1870s superintending the workings of a lignite mine upon the island, remarked that:"The sole authority in the place was the müdür (a sort of mayor appointed by the Government [whose attributions included tax collection, executing the court sentences, and at times mediation of disputes and pacification of the locals]), who was a charming Albanian, and more like the father of this island family than a representative of government.
 There were four or five gendarmes recruited from among the Greeks of the country, who did not even know where their arms were, so little did they ever find need of using them —and it is doubtful if they would have known how to if the occasion had arisen...We passed whole weeks without communication with the outside world.
 No telegrams came, nor couriers, nor newspapers, nor anything else to disturb our hermit's life amid this beautiful scenery and among a population that is perhaps the quietest and simplest in the world.
 There are no pleasures there except the songs of young Greeks and the country dances."

+Male head facing right.
+Reverse: Herm (Hermes Imbrianos) facing right.
+Literature: RPC I No. 1735,6 (this piece, under Augustus); S. Schultz, Acquisitions of the Coin Cabinet (Department of Antiquity), Research and Reports 27, 1989, 4 No. 4 (this piece).

 In 1912 during the First Balkan War, the Greek Navy invaded the island.
 The island had an absolute Greek majority population of 8,506 people then.
 After the signing of the Treaty of Athens in 1913, all of the Aegean islands except Bozcaada and Gökçeada were ceded to Greece.